Management

 A Contractors Guide to Freelancing

-Choosing to become self-employed is a big step, and one that shouldn’t be undertaken lightly.
-But it’s definitely becoming an increasingly attractive option, with the ranks of the self-employed rising year on year.
+Becoming self-employed is a big step that shouldn’t be undertaken lightly.
+But it’s becoming an increasingly attractive option, with the ranks of the self-employed rising yearly.

 Things to consider before going freelance